braze-inc/braze-docs/_docs/_api/endpoints/user_data/post_user_delete.md

 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3  .reset-td-br-4}

 ### Deleting users by email
 If an `email` is specified as an identifier, an additional `prioritization` value is required in the identifier.
-The `prioritization` should be an array specifying which user to delete if there are multiple users found. `prioritization` is an ordered array, meaning if more than one user matches from a prioritization, then deletion will not occur.
+The `prioritization` is an ordered array and should specify which user to delete if multiple users are found.
+This means deleting users will not occur if more than one user matches a prioritization.

 The allowed values for the array are: `identified`, `unidentified`, `most_recently_updated`. `most_recently_updated` refers to prioritizing the most recently updated user.